udaan-iitt/website/src/posts/blog/2021_June/faculty_interview.md

 > &#x2013; Prof. Sridhar Chimalakonda

+Given the online semesters which resulted in reduced student-faculty interactions, the **Students’ General Council** came up with the initiative of **‘Faculty Interviews’** to help alleviate the situation.
 Dr. Sridhar Chimalakonda, Assistant Professor at the Computer Science and Engineering Department, IIT Tirupati, was kind enough to be the first guest to be interviewed.
 Dr. Sridhar is known for his passionate research work in his areas of interest that include Software Engineering, Educational Technologies and Human-Computer Interaction.

  <!-- `video: <remove the surrounding braces and insert youtube video link here>` -->